CLV-Iclucia/SimCraft/README.md

 ## Now it includes

-The following projects have usable apps
+The following projects have usable apps and libraries
 - Hybrid style fluid simulation

-The following projects are under construction

-- Some rendering tools
+- FEM soft body simulator using IPC (Incremental Potential Contact) method
 - Deformation energy computing tools
+- A suite of tiny OpenGL GUI tools

+More features are under construction, and I will update this README when they are ready.

+- Complete Support for CUDA fluid simulation
-- FEM simulator based on incremental potential contact
+- More advanced and flexible FEM soft body simulator

-The following projects will be implemented in the future

-- Hair simulation
-- Material point method